Cleveland Program History

 Cleveland Program Accreditation

-The Cleveland location received initial accreditation in 1988 from the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accreditation Review Committee for the Anesthesiologist Assistant (ARC-AA).
-The current status is accredited.
+The Cleveland location of the Master of Science in Anesthesia Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Accreditation Review Committee for the Anesthesiologist Assitant (ARC - AA).

 Find more details on the accreditation of both the Cleveland location and the university here.